Kahler-Einstein metrics, canonical random point processes and birational geometry: Canonical random point processes on varieties of positive Kodaira dimension and log pairs

 where $\mbox{Ric}\ensuremath{\omega}$ denotes the Ricci curvature of $\omega$ viewed as a current on $X.$ See \cite{ber-gu} for the precise meaning of the previous equation in the general setting when $K_{X}+D$ is merely assumed big.
 Anyway, for $K_{X}+D$ semi-ample and big (or nef and big) it was shown in \cite{bbgez} that the solution $\omega$ is smooth on the log regular locus (i.e. on $X-D)$ and defines a bona fide Kähler-Einstein metric there and its potential $u_{KE}$ is globally continuous on $X.$ Moreover, in the case when $K_{X}+D$ is ample the current $\omega$ globally defines a singular Kähler-Einstein metric with edge-cone singularities along $D$ (see \cite{jmr,cgh}).
 Anyway, in the present setting will not need any regularity properties of $\omega_{KE}.$

 The free energy functional

-determined by the back-ground data $(\mu,\phi_{0},\beta)=(\mu_{(\phi_{0},D)},\phi_{0},1)$ is also independent of $\phi_{0}$ (as follows from the transformation property pointed out in Remark \ref{Remark 26. transf. of free en}).
-In fact, the functional $F$ corresponds to the log version $\kappa_{(X.D)}$ of Mabuchi's K-energy functional in the sense that
+determined by the back-ground data $(\mu,\phi_{0},\beta)=(\mu_{(\phi_{0},D)},\phi_{0},1)$ is independent of $\phi_{0}$ modulo an additive constant (as follows from the transformation property pointed out in Remark \ref{Remark 26. transf. of free en} ).
+In fact, when $K_{X}+D$ is ample the functional $F$ corresponds to the log version $\kappa_{(X.D)}$ of Mabuchi's K-energy functional in the sense that

-(where $\kappa_{(X.D)}$ has been normalized so that it vanishes on $\omega_{KE}).$ This can be seen as a generalization of a formula of Tian and Chen for the K-energy (see \cite{berm6,bbgez} and references therein). \begin{thm} Let $(X,D)$ be a smooth klt pair of general type.
-Then the empirical measures of the corresponding canonical random point processes on $X$ converge in probability towards the normalized volume form $dV_{KE}$ of the Kähler-Einstein metric on $(X,D).$ More precisely, the laws of the empirical measures satisfy a large deviation principle with speed $N$ and rate functional $F(\mu),$ where $F(\omega^{n}/V)$ is the Mabuchi's (log) K-energy of $\omega.$\end{thm} \begin{proof} Setting $(\mu,\phi_{0},\beta)=(\mu_{(\phi_{0},D)},\phi_{0},1)$ this is a direct consequence of Theorem \ref{thm:big line bundle text}, once we have verified that the infimum of $F_{\beta}$ vanishes in this setting.
-To see this note that, by the invariance discussed above, we may as well take $\phi_{0}=\phi_{KE}$ so that $\mu_{(\phi_{0},D)}=MA(\phi_{KE}).$ But $MA(\phi_{KE})$ minimizes $F_{\beta}$ (by Prop \ref{prop:min of free energy}) and $E_{dd^{c}\phi_{KE}}(MA(\phi_{KE}))=0$ (by Prop \ref{prop:pluri energy as legendre}) and $D_{MA(\phi_{KE})/V}(MA(\phi_{KE})/V)=0$ (by definition) which shows that $F(MA(\phi_{KE}))=0+0=0,$ as desired. \end{proof} As a rather direct consequence of the previous theorem we get the following \begin{cor} Let $(X,D)$ be a smooth klt pair of general type.
+(we recall that $\kappa_{(X.D)}$ is also only defined up to an additive constant).
+This can be seen as a generalization of a formula of Tian and Chen for the K-energy (see \cite{berm6,bbgez} and references therein). \begin{thm} Let $(X,D)$ be a smooth klt pair of general type.
+Then the empirical measures of the corresponding canonical random point processes on $X$ converge in probability towards the normalized volume form $dV_{KE}$ of the Kähler-Einstein metric on $(X,D).$ More precisely, the laws of the empirical measures satisfy a large deviation principle with speed $N_{k}$ and rate functional $I(\mu):=F(\mu)-C,$ where $C=F(dV_{KE})$ and $\kappa_{(X.D)}(\omega):=I(\omega^{n}/V)$ coincides with Mabuchi's (log) K-energy of $\omega$ normalized so that $\kappa_{(X.D)}(\omega_{KE})=0.$\end{thm} \begin{proof} Setting $(\mu,\phi_{0},\beta)=(\mu_{(\phi_{0},D)},\phi_{0},1)$ this is a direct consequence of Theorem \ref{thm:big line bundle text}. \end{proof} As a rather direct consequence of the previous theorem we get the following \begin{cor} Let $(X,D)$ be a smooth klt pair of general type.
 Then the first correlation measures $\nu_{k}:=\int_{X^{N-1}}\mu^{(N_{k})}$ of the canonical point processes define a sequence of canonical measures on $X$ converging weakly to $dV_{KE}$.
 Moreover, the curvature forms of the corresponding metrics on $K_{X}$ defined by the sequence $\nu_{k}$ converge weakly to the unique Kähler-Einstein metric $\omega_{KE}$ on $X.$\end{cor} \begin{proof} First observe that, by definition, the one point-correlation measure we may be written as